Guuzzeji/yt-scissors/README.md

 ## cutVideo(...)

 **Description**
-* Using FFmpeg, trims videos into different chapters and encodes theme base on the time codes given.
+* Using FFmpeg, trims videos into different chapters and encodes theme base on the time stamps given.

 * Can automatically download ffmpeg for current operating system or you can manually install ffmpeg, and give the path to it.

-* **Return** a array of videos with title and a buffer of the trim down video
+* **Returns** a array of videos with title and a buffer of the trim down video

 > **Important:** Cannot automatically download ffmpeg for MacOS.
 You have to download and add it yourself.
 [FFmpeg Downloads]( https://ffmpeg.org/download.html)